-8 Unique Investments You've Never Heard of - Until Now
+9 Unique Investments You've Never Heard of - Until Now

 Another opportunity to invest in farmland comes from AcreTrader.
 There are a couple of things that make AcreTrader unique.

-- The selection process – The investment team, has a rigorous selection process.
+- The selection process – The investment team has a rigorous selection process.
 Less than 1% of the farms they visit get included.

 - Separate legal entities – Each farm gets placed in a separate entity.
 More often than not, that entity is an LLC.
 Investors own shares in the LLC rather than directly in the farmland.
 That provides a layer of liability protection for the investors.

-Investors make money in two ways – cash flow and capital gain when the farm is sold.
+Investors make money in two ways – cash flow and capital gains from the sale of a property.
 The cash flow comes from the rent paid by those operating the farm.
-Capital gains occur when the farm is sold.
+Capital gains occur when the farmland sells.
 Like other alternative investments, you should view these as long term investments.
 AcreTrader gets involved in all aspects of the farming operation, including insurance, accounting, working with the local farmer to improve the farming and sustainability of the land.

 Here's how farmland returns compare to stocks.